echo3Dco/Unity-Oculus-echo3D-demo-VR-Zoo-Explorer/README.md

 # echoAR Zoo VR Explorer Unity
-A VR experience of zoo with echoAR and Oculus Quest in Unity
+A VR experience of a zoo with echoAR and Oculus Quest in Unity

 ## Register
 Don't have an API key?
 Make sure to register for FREE at [echoAR](https://console.echoar.xyz/#/auth/register).